 And it doesn’t only apply to city planners.
 For example, industries like agriculture use distance decay to shorten travel time to nearby supplies like water and fertilizer for fields.

-Friction of distance vs time-space compression
+The friction of distance vs time-space compression

-- Are customers willing to travel one hour to the nearest shop, if it’s a bit bigger?
+- Are customers willing to travel for one hour to the nearest shop, if it’s a bit bigger?

 - Or are customers more likely to travel 15 minutes to a smaller shop?